-Fig. 8.4 : Total Fixed Cost, Total Variable Cost and Total Cost
+Fig. 10.4: Total Fixed Cost, Total Variable Cost and Total Cost

-In Fig. 8.4, TFC is the total fixed cost curve.
+In Fig. 10.4, TFC is the total fixed cost curve.
 Since it is parallel to X-axis, it indicates that whatever be the level of output the total fixed cost remains the same (i.e., it does not change in response to a change in the level of production).
 TC is total cost curve.
 It indicates the sum of total fixed cost and total variable cost for the various output levels.
 If the level of production is to be raised, the use of variable inputs will have to be increased and this will push up the costs.
 The rising total cost curve TC from left to right (the positive slope of TC curve) indicates this fact.
 The vertical distance between the total cost curve TC and the total fixed cost curve TFC indicates total variable cost.
-For example, if the firm wishes to produce OQ units of output, the total variable cost will be GQ - MQ = GM and if the level of output is OR, the total variable cost will be HR - NR = HN.
-The total variable cost has been depicted by the curve TVC in Fig. 8.4.
+For example, if the firm wishes to produce OQ units of output, the total variable cost will be GQ - MQ = GM and if the level of output is OR, the total variable cost will be HR - RR = HN.
+The total variable cost has been depicted by the curve TVC in Fig. 10.4.
 This is parallel to the total cost curve TC and the vertical distance between the two curves (TC and TVC) indicates total fixed cost.

-- 1) Indicate the following statements as true (T) or false (F): - i) Cost function explains the relationship between product and costs () - ii) In the long run all factors are variable () - iii) Fixed cost is also known as supplementary cost () - iv) Total variable cost is the total expenditure by the firm for fixed input () - 2) Define and distinguish between long run cost function and short run cost function.
+CHE CKIC our ringress 2 1) Indicate the follo cate the following statements as true (T) or false (F): i) Cost function explains the relationship between product and costs () ii) In the long run all factors are variable () iii) Fixed cost is also known as supplementary cost () iv) Total variable cost is the total expenditure by the firm for fixed input () 2) ne and distinguish between long run cost function and short run cost tion.

 3) Distinguish between fixed cost and variable cost.

-4) Define total fixed cost and total variable cost and trace the nature of the total cost curve.
+The Cost of č Production 4) Define total fixed cost and total variable cost and trace the nature of the total cost curve.

-8.5 SHORT-RUN COST CURVES
+10.5 SHORT-RUN COST CURVES